Filpill/blog-web/content/projects/2022-07-23-python-pipelines.md

 Stakeholders tend to ask for extra features or to move shapes around the slide.
 However, this is happens to be the power of python-pptx library.

-Python-pptx is much more powerful in controling the powerpoint design in comparison to letting markdown dictate all the default positions of your powerpoint shapes.
+Python-pptx is much more powerful in controlling the PowerPoint design in comparison to letting markdown dictate all the default positions of your PowerPoint shapes.

 The control of the objects is very granular its therefore very important to set up functions to standardise some layouts or shapes you want to insert.
 This speeds up the presentation building process as usually slides tend to borrow a lot of the same code.

-The powerpoint functions I write are imported from a seperate .py file.
+The PowerPoint functions I write are imported from a separate .py file.
 A global function file helps us share the functions to any python script involving presentation automation.

 ***Note:** Python-pptx works in similar fashion to xlsxwriter.
-Everytime the script is run, a brand new presentation file will be built from sratch.*
+Every time the script is run, a brand new presentation file will be built from scratch.*

 ## Smtplib - Email Automation with Python